-

 Applicability:

-SEC Rule 30 applies to US and foreign brokers, dealers, investment companies, and investment advisers that are registered with the SEC.
-These organizations could also be subject to the concurrent jurisdiction of the New York Department of Financial Services (NYDFS) cybersecurity regulations (23 NYCRR 500).
-Under SEC Rule 30, organizations must adopt written policies to safeguard customer records and protect against unauthorized access.
+These organizations could also be subject to the New York Department of Financial Services (NYDFS) cybersecurity regulations.
+Under SEC rule 30, organizations must adopt written policies to safeguard customer records and protect against unauthorized access.

 Penalties and enforcement: